manateelazycat/nox/README.md

 # Nox

-Nox is LSP client that fork from [eglot](https://github.com/joaotavora/eglot), remove flymake, use posframe instead eldoc and many other enhancements.
+Nox is LSP client that fork from [eglot](https://github.com/joaotavora/eglot), to encode fluency, removed a lot of features that affect performance, such as real-time syntax checking.

+And add many other enhancements, such as use posframe instead eldoc show help documentation.

 # Install